There are two critical words you should know while traveling to the mountains. ‘ACCLIMATIZATION’ & 'ALTITUDE SICKNESS'

-Rather than one or two, usually a group of symptoms begin to appear as a person gains altitude.
-These symptoms vary in intensity in the elevations at which they appear, depending on the individual experiencing them.
-The predominant characteristic associated with the altitude sickness is the headache.
+Rather than one or two, a group of symptoms usually appear as a person gains altitude.
+These symptoms vary in intensity in the elevations at which they occur, depending on the individual experiencing them.
+The predominant characteristic associated with altitude sickness is headache.

-If the symptoms are of mild annoyance then you should rest until they subside.
-If the symptoms become more severe or do not disappear after a night's sleep, then you should descend until you feel well.
+If the symptoms are mild, you should rest until they subside.
+If the symptoms become more severe or do not disappear after a night's sleep, you should descend until you feel well.

 It is recommended that the drug be started on the morning of ascent above 10000ft/3000m and continued until descent or the person feels acclimatized.
 Please inform your guide/group leader if you decide to take acetazolamide.
 It should not be taken by people who are allergic to sulfur drugs.
 Severe altitude sickness affects few trekkers; most know when to stop and head back down.
 All of our treks are based on experience and are planned to gain height gradually, with days allowed for rest and acclimatization.Note: Acclimatization is the only way to avoid Altitude Sickness, so please be cautious while traveling to the mountains.